engrravijain/BookWorm/README.md

   * `yarn start`

 ### Purpose
 learn the working of React and GraphQL.
-This project was made with just the purpose of learning.
+This project was made with just the purpose of learning.O Oh.

 ### Refrence:-
 most of the work here is based on [this repository.](https://github.com/iamshaunjp/graphql-playlist)